JaronLouise/JOBSENSE/README.md

 - **Frontend**: HTML, CSS, JavaScript – for creating the user interface and interactive features.
 - **Backend**: Node.js, Express – for handling API requests, business logic, and database interactions.
-- **Database**: MongoDB – used for storing user progress, quiz scores, and simulation data.
+- **Database**: Firebase – used for storing user progress, quiz scores, and simulation data.
 - **API**: REST API – enables dynamic content retrieval for educational sections and job data.
 - **Hosting**: Web server or cloud hosting platform – to deploy and serve the application to users.
 - **Version Control**: Git and GitHub – for collaborative development and version management.